Daniel J. Frey

 A sad existence for the child and the parents.

-In America today, we find many people who we have previously elected to Office that demonstrate that they are still children.
+In America today, we find many people who we have previously elected to Office who demonstrate that they are still children.

-Their expectations of power and prestige as a member of a representational government has come into conflict with the Reality of which is more critical their self-interests or the Constitution?
+Their expectations of power and prestige as a member of a representational government have come into conflict with the Reality of which is more critical, their self-interests or the Constitution?

-They resent that they must serve the Constitution and not solely themselves.
+They resent having to serve the Constitution and not solely themselves.

-The Constitution which is written for We the people, not I the indulged child/adult.
+The Constitution is written for We the People, not I, the indulged child/adult.

-At the head of our government currently sits a particular kind of a spoiled brat.
+At the head of our government currently sits a particular kind of spoiled brat.

-Indulged throughout his life, never told he was wrong by those that served his father, he believes himself to be his own law, his own justice, his own judge.
+Indulged throughout his life, never told he was wrong by those who served his father; he believes himself to be his own law, his own justice, his own judge.

 He has an expectation that his world cannot be challenged.